spotify/docker_interface/docs/guide.rst

 Installing Docker interface
 ---------------------------

-You can install Docker Interface from Artifactory using the following command (you need a python3 interpreter).
+You can install Docker Interface using the following :code:`pip` command (you need a python3 interpreter).

 .. code-block:: bash